Bathroom leak repair costs can range from $150 to $350 on average

 How Much Does It Cost to Repair a Bathroom Leak Yourself?

 Because the consequences of plumbing-gone-wrong can be so high, major leaks are best left to the pros.
-However, there are some minor projects ambitious DIYers can tackle, like fixing a leaky toilet, sink, or shower.
+However, there are some minor projects ambitious DIYers can tackle, like fixing a leaky tub faucet, sink, toilet, or shower.
 But first, consult your local plumbing inspector to find out what your area’s codes require regarding licenses to perform plumbing work, advises Expert Review Board member and licensed journeyman plumber Jeff Botelho.
 “Some areas allow homeowners to do more work without a permit or license than others,” he says.

 The average prices of some tools and materials you need to fix a leaking bathroom sink faucet include: